 Media & Entertainment Defense

-- Argued, briefed, and won appeal at Second Circuit in 16 Casa Duse v.
+- Argued, briefed, and won two appeals at Second Circuit in 16 Casa Duse v.
 Merkin, a landmark case involving rights in collaborative works.

 - Defeated trademark infringement claim and TTAB appeal in federal court over name of professional basketball team.

-- Defeated copyright and contract claims asserted against famous rap artist concerning record label logo.
+- Won summary judgment and appeal in defending against copyright and contract claims asserted against famous rap artist concerning record label logo.

 - Defended book-writer in copyright infringement lawsuit involving hit Broadway musical, Spider-Man: Turn Off The Dark.

-- Favorably resolved several IP claims asserted against major social media news outlets.
+- Defended and favorably resolved several copyright and trademark lawsuits and other claims asserted against major social media news outlets.

 - Defeated motion for preliminary injunction brought by former employer against talent agent.